anthony2v/Comp248Assignments/README.md

 # Comp248Assignments
-All the assignments that Anthony completed while taking the course Object-Oriented Programming I.
+All the assignments that Anthony completed while taking the course Object-Oriented Programming I in Fall 2018.

 ## Assignment 1
 ### Question 1: Design Display